 We are now joined in a grand entrance by my colleague from Montana, Senator Tester.
 Senator Tester, I just showed several maps that show the very substantial energy potential that exists on Indian reservations, particularly in the northern Great Plains, Montana, North Dakota and South Dakota, and some other parts of the Country as well.
 I have just described in an opening statement some of the barriers we are going to hear about today.

-ment some of the barriers we are going to hear about today.
 Let me call on you, and I appreciate your being here.

 STATEMENT OF HON.
 JON TESTER, U.S. SENATOR FROM MONTANA